 How does my 501(c)3 apply for funding?

 New and current nonprofits who wish to renew their affiliation with UNITED WAY or are interested in becoming partners are required to complete a Grant Application annually.
-UNITED WAY OF NATRONA COUNTY’s online application process for the campaign year opens in August and closes in October.
-Check back soon for specific 2019 dates for the 2020 Campaign year.
+The next UNITED WAY OF NATRONA COUNTY grant application process for the campaign year opens in January 2021.

 How and when is funding determined?